GCP#

 us-east1: null

-Force Enable Exteral IPs#
+Force enable external IPs#

 An alternative to setting up cloud NAT for instances that need to access the public internet but are in a VPC and communicated with via their internal IP is to force them to be created with an external IP address.